 You know you’ve earned it: a pampering session at Vie Spa (formerly Mii Spa) at Pullman Resort Bunker Bay.
 What about hot stone healing, ‘foot renewals’ and, our favourite, the aptly named ‘heavenly therapy’ (basically a top-to-toe, two-hour full-body overhaul).

-The new ‘retro-eco’ Sugarman boutique revels in its broad remit, appealing to the funky shopper in all of us, purveying art, gifts, coffee, furniture and even men’s clothing.
+The ‘retro-eco’ Sugarman boutique revels in its broad remit, appealing to the funky shopper in all of us, purveying art, gifts, coffee, furniture and even men’s clothing.

 The home of wine